 Mount Everest, also known in Nepal as Sagarmatha and in Tibet as Chomolungma, is Earth’s highest mountain.
 It is located in the Mahalangur section of the Himalayas.
 The peak is 8,848 metres (29,032 feet).
 The international border between Tibet and Nepal runs across the precise summit point.
 Its massif includes neighboring peaks Lhotse, 8,516 m (27,940 ft); Nuptse, 7,855 m (25,771 ft) and Changtse, 7,580 m (24,870 ft).

 In 1856, the Great Trigonometrical Survey of India established the first published height of Everest, then known as Peak XV, at 29,002 ft (8,840 m).
-The current official height of 8,848 m (29,035 ft) as recognized by Nepal and China was established by a 1955 Indian survey and subsequently confirmed by a Chinese survey in 1975.
+The current official height of 8,848.86 metres (29,031.69 feet) as determined and agreed by both Nepal and China teams, was confirmed in December 2020.
 In 1865, Everest was given its official English name by the Royal Geographical Society upon a recommendation by Andrew Waugh, the British Surveyor General of India.
 Waugh named the mountain after his predecessor in the post, Sir George Everest.

 There are two main climbing routes, one approaching the summit from the southeast in Nepal and the other from the north in Tibet.
 While not posing substantial technical climbing challenges on the standard route, Everest presents significant dangers such as altitude sickness, weather, wind as well as objective hazards from avalanches and the Khumbu Icefall.
 While the overwhelming majority of climbers use bottled oxygen in order to reach the top, some climbers have summitted Everest without supplemental oxygen.